qidi-community/Plus4-Wiki/content/Kuo Steps for Reliable Z-Offset/README.md

-6. Screws_Tilt_Calculate / Bed Left/Right Tramming
+6. Screws_Tilt_Calculate / Bed Left/Right Tramming and Defalut Bedmesh
 Now that we have the Piezo and induction probes optimized with our [smart_effector] and [bed_mesh] changes, we can use the probes to help with bed leveling.

+Do the steps in https://github.com/qidi-community/Plus4-Wiki/tree/main/content/Screws-Tilt-Adjust to enable Screws_Tilt_Calculate.
+It is faster than working with paper or feeler gauges.

-I perform Screws_Tilt_Calculate (and bed meshes) with print bed at 90C because that is my most common print bed temp.
+I perform Screws_Tilt_Calculate (and bedmeshes) with print bed at 90C because that is my most common print bed temp.
 If you typically print hotter, consider doing screw tilt adjust and bedmesh at the elevated bed temp.
 Doing this at room temp gives a different result than when performed at printing temperature.

 NOTE: We already set left front screw to known good piezo pre-tension.
-LEAVE THAT LEFT FRONT SCREW ALONE and it will tend to leave the other three at also reasonable positions.
-Be leary of big adjustments tightening the adjustment knobs.
+LEAVE THAT LEFT FRONT SCREW ALONE and you will tend end up with other three also at reasonable pretension for piezos.
+Be leary of big adjustments tightening the adjustment knobs more than one full rotation.

-Do the steps in https://github.com/qidi-community/Plus4-Wiki/tree/main/content/Screws-Tilt-Adjust to enable Screws_Tilt_Calculate.
-It is faster than working with paper or feeler gauges.

 Once you complete Screws_Tilt_Calculate, go into Tune section to do bedmesh.
 If the mesh looks level enough, save it.
 Otherwise, repeat Screws_Tilt_Calculate.